 We live in a generation that idolizes the likes of Lena Dunham while ignoring the feminist accomplishments of bell hooks, Kimberlé Crenshaw, Laverne Cox, Angela Davis, Gloria Anzaldua, along with countless others, and what does that say about us?

-What does it mean when we talk over people to proclaim “if you’re for equal rights, you’re a feminist!” without considering the implications of what calling oneself a feminist as a black women who prescribes to womanism might be, or how someone who identifies as a Chicana (because historically, feminism has excluded women of color) might feel when a movement marginalizes them while simultaneously criticizing them for not believing in something that’s never fought for them?
+What does it mean when we talk over people to proclaim “if you’re for equal rights, you’re a feminist!” without considering the implications of what calling oneself a feminist as a black woman who prescribes to womanism might be, or how someone who identifies as a Chicana (because historically, feminism has excluded women of color) might feel when a movement marginalizes them while simultaneously criticizing them for not believing in something that’s never fought for them?

 We cannot allow Lena Dunham to be the voice of our generation.
 We cannot allow her brand of gender equality to dictate this presidential election, and we cannot allow White Feminism to be the only mainstream feminism that exists in practice.